-Respecting Choices® (RC) has pioneered a unique, multi-modal implementation strategy for organizational and cultural change.
-Through testing and evaluation of educational and consultation approaches, RC has learned that successful implementation and sustainability occurs only when an organization is committed to a long-term strategic plan to create person-centered workflows and processes.
+Respecting Choices® has pioneered a unique, multi-modal implementation strategy for organizational and cultural change.
+Through testing and evaluation of educational and consultation approaches, Respecting Choices has learned that successful implementation and sustainability occurs only when an organization is committed to a long-term strategic plan to create person-centered workflows and processes.
 This strategic plan includes the development of supporting systems and accountability, education of staff about how to effectively work in this new system, and engagement of individuals and the larger community.

 I am a former pediatrician, retrained in adult palliative medicine, and working full time in that capacity.
 I have the Respecting Choices conversations on this campus with adult patients and have been very happy with it.